PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah screamed again.

-"Please," said the Wizard, "there's no need to scream in my ear."
+"Please," said the Wizard, "refrain from screaming in my ear."
 To the Orc he said, "Finish him."
 He gripped Asarah around the waist and held her to him.
-Before she could even fight, he took flight and disappeared straight up into the night with her.
+Before she could stubble, he took flight and disappeared straight up into the night with her.

-Boltac reached after her and struggled to his knees.
+Boltac struggled to his knees and reached after her.

 The Orc brought the butt end of his pike down on Boltac's back and knocked him to the ground.
 Boltac heard some of his ribs separate from his spine.
-He thought that was bad, until the orc kicked him in the ribs.
+He thought that was bad, until the Orc kicked him in those ribs.
 His world went white with pain and he rolled over onto his back.

 This was it.
-The Orc spun the pike and touched him gently on the nose point.
-Then lifted it into the air for the coup de grace.
+The Orc spun the pike and touched him gently on the nose with the point.
+Then lifted the pike into the air for the coup de grace.

 And then, in that final moment, Boltac discovered that he wasn't afraid.
 He wasn't even angry.
 His last thought was of Asarah, and he was sad.
 Sad that he would never get to see her again.
 Sad that he would never again get to play the game of cheating her out of a drink, or drive her mad with his haggling, or marvel at the way her hair would bounce and turn like a living thing as she worked her way through the common room of her inn.

 At times like these, ordinary men try negotiating with death.
-Offering every promise, pledge and advantage they could think of in exchange for life.
+They Offer every promise, pledge and advantage they can think of in exchange for life.
 But Boltac was not an ordinary man.
 And certainly not an ordinary negotiator.
 At that moment he realized that his life alone was not worth negotiating for.
-If was to haggle with fate, it would not be for his life, it would not be for his store or his fortune -- Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
+If was to haggle with fate, it would not be for his life, it would not be for his store or his fortune.
+Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
 The only thing worth negotiating for was life, with *her*.
 Without her, he couldn't seem to come up with a reason to bother.

-As if in a dream, he saw two feet of steel emerge from the Orc's belly.
+As if in a dream, he watched two feet of steel emerge from the Orc's belly.
 The pike fell, not on Boltac's head, but next him on the muddy street.
-As the Orc's body fell away to the side, Boltac saw the FarmBoy standing there, brandishing the sword Boltac had given him.
-Boltac said, "That blade is a quality item," and then passed out.
+As the Orc's body fell away to the side, Boltac saw the Relan standing there, brandishing the sword Boltac had given him.
+No scream of victory echoed from the boy's throat.
+Instead he looked at the blood and the blade as if he couldn't quite understand what had just happened.
+"That blade is a quality item," Boltac explained.
+Then he passed out.

 # Drinking a Healing Potion #